Deodael/amazon-product-intelligence/README.md

 🚀 **[Try the app live →](https://amazon-appuct-intelligence-6abwxx46kxgzxnn6ysa4s.streamlit.app)**

 Ask questions like:
-- *"How many 5-star reviews are there?"* → routed to SQL
+- *"How many 5-star reviews are there?"* → SQL
-- *"What do people complain about in coffee?"* → routed to RAG

-**Note:** The live app uses a 50,000-review sample for fast cloud deployment.
+- *"What do people complain about in coffee?"* → RAG with LLM synthesis **Note:** The live app uses a 50,000-review sample for fast cloud deployment.
 Full 568,454-review version runs locally.
 ## 🎯 What This Project Does